PRO FOOTBALL’s GREATEST TEAMS:

 Quarterback: Harry Robb was also tailback

 Notes: Chamberlin is in the Hall of Fame.
 Pro football at this time was a very local activity with only 18 teams in the league.
 All the teams didn’t meet each other.
 They didn’t play the same amount of games.
-The Canton Bulldogs did beat the second place Chicago Bears (9-3) 7-6 in 1922 and were 6-0 in 1923.
+The Canton Bulldogs did beat the second place Chicago Bears (9-3) 7-6 in 1922 and beat them again 6-0 in 1923.
 However, they should not to be taken seriously as a national league.

 - 1929-31 Green Bay Packers NFL Champions